Toukenize/weather-flight-bot/README.md

 ## How To Run the Model?

 1. Clone the repository (or download and unzip them to the same directory)
-2. Create a new environment (python 3.6) and install the requirements.txt among my files.
-In my case, I use Anaconda on windows, so these are my steps:
+2. Create a new environment (python 3.6) and install the **requirements.txt**.
+Follow these if you use Anaconda on windows:
-	 -conda create --name newenv python=3.6
+   - *conda create --name newenv python=3.6
-	 -activate newenv
+   - activate newenv
-	 -pip install -r requirements.txt
+   - pip install -r requirements.txt*
-3. Run the program “Intent_Detection_Model.py”.
+3. Run the program **Intent_Detection_Model.py**.
-**Make sure “glove-wiki-gigaword-300.txt”, “lstm_intent.h5” and “lstm_label.h5” are in the same directory.**
-	 - python -m Intent_Detection_Model.py
+   - *python -m Intent_Detection_Model.py*
-4. Input your queries and you should see the predicted intent!
+4. Input your queries and you should see the magic!